· The Bloomfield Team

 Why Your ERP Cannot Do What Custom AI Can

 Every manufacturer we talk to has an ERP system.
 JobBOSS.
 Epicor.
 ProShop.
 Global Shop Solutions.
 E2.
 IQMS.
-The specific name varies.
+The name varies.
 The situation does not.

 The ERP handles work orders, inventory, purchasing, and job tracking.
 It runs payroll integrations and generates invoices.
 It is the transactional backbone of the operation.
-And every single manufacturer we work with has built a parallel system of spreadsheets, shared drives, email chains, and personal notebooks to handle everything the ERP cannot do.
+And every single manufacturer we work with has built a parallel system of spreadsheets, shared drives, email chains, and personal notebooks to handle everything the ERP cannot.

 What ERPs Were Designed to Do